 Where will I be picked up?

 We recommend all guests to arrive a day early and stay at a hostel in Cusco.
-After registration, we will send you a list with recommended hostels.
-On the first day of the retreat you will be picked up at 10am at Plaza de Armas, the main square in Cuzco.
+After registration, we will send you a list with recommended hotels and hostels.
+On the first day of the retreat you will be picked up at 10am near the central fountain at Plaza de Armas, the main square in Cusco.

 Can I get a private room?